mklemm/jaxb-rich-contract-plugin/README.md

 4. **[clone][4]**: Will generate a simple deep "clone" method for the generated classes based on the heuristic that it only makes sense to traverse further down in the cloned object tree for members of types that are actually cloenable themselves.
 5. **[copy][5]**: Similar to "clone", will generate a simple deep "createCopy" method.
 The java API contract for the `java.lang.Cloneable` interface and the rules for overriding `Object.clone()` are defective by design.
 So the "copy" plugin uses its own API to realize the desired behavior.
 Also can generate a "partial createCopy" method, that takes a `PropertyTree` object which represents an include/exclude rule for nodes in the object tree to clone.
 Excluded nodes will not be cloned and left alone.
 Optionally, corresponding copy constructors can also be generated.
 6. **[constrained-properties][6]**: Will generate a complexTypes element members as bound and/or constrained properties as per the JavaBeans spec.
+7. **[modifier][7]**: Will generate a `modifier()` method to deliberately work around immutability through a single well-defined interface in an object generated with the immutable plugin.
-7. **[meta][7]**: Generates a nested class representing a static metamodel of the generated classes.
+8. **[meta][8]**: Generates a nested class representing a static metamodel of the generated classes.
 In the "enhanced" version, this contains information about the type and the XSD element from which the property was generated, in "simple" mode, there are only constants for the property names.
+9. **[visitor][9]**: Generates a visitor pattern to enumerate through the properties of an object.